MuddyBootsCode/data_science_study_group/README.md

 - 3/30 Exploring Binary and Catagorical Data [5th Meeting](https://youtu.be/fZRuNRKVQAU)
 - 4/20 Correlation [6th Meeting](https://youtu.be/OHsHdw8gIW8)
 - 5/4 Data and Sampling Distributions [7th Meeting](https://youtu.be/z5VGn01xNhs)
+- 5/25 Selection Bias and Regression to the Mean [8th Meeting](https://youtu.be/UZN1mwC5oDk)
+- 6/20 Sampling Distribution of a Statistic [9th Meeting](https://youtu.be/YoGArkArMVg)
+- 6/27 Boot Strap method of creating sample data from populations [10th Meeting](https://youtu.be/Wy3la5HAfn0)